Kate BystrovaKB

 Cute when you're a student, entirely unsustainable in adult life.

-By taking some time to plan out a strategy before you start doing, you're able to immediately exclude a whole bunch of unnecessary activities, and narrow down a manageable list of tactics that will let you achieve more in less time.
+By taking some time to plan out a strategy before you start doing it, you're able to immediately exclude a whole bunch of unnecessary activities, and narrow down a manageable list of tactics that will let you achieve more in less time.
 Because why?

 ✨ More is not always better! ✨